SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_Availability/Availability_deployment.md

 1. Deploy the EPM package:

-   - If the DMA is connected to dataminer.services, you can [deploy the package](xref:Deploying_a_catalog_item) directly from the Catalog.
+   - If the DMA is connected to dataminer.services, you can [deploy the package](xref:Deploying_a_catalog_item) directly from the Catalog from [here](https://catalog.dataminer.services/details/b661f936-d6e7-447c-baee-f0a5503e75b4).

    - Otherwise, place the application package on any DMA available in the cluster.
 No specific location is required; however, avoid using the Skyline DataMiner folder (C:\Skyline DataMiner).
 More information about how to install application packages using the Taskbar Utility can be found under [Upgrading a DataMiner Agent using DataMiner Taskbar Utility](xref:Upgrading_a_DataMiner_Agent_using_DataMiner_Taskbar_Utility).